 The Children’s Campus at RVCC operates under the direction of Raritan Valley Community College.
 Fees are set by the RVCC Board of Trustees and are subject to change.
-The Children’s Campus provides care for children three months through five years of age where there is sufficient enrollment.
+The Children’s Campus provides care for children three months through five years of age.
 The Children’s Campus is open to families associated with the college, as well as the surrounding community.
 Priority is given to RVCC faculty, staff and students.
 Children are accepted from the community on a space-available basis.

 Tuition is calculated on annual costs and charged on a monthly basis.
 The current tuition rate sheet is available from the Director, and is included in registration packets.
 Parents are required to complete and sign a schedule form upon enrollment noting the sessions and days their child will be attending.
 This schedule will be in effect until the Director is notified in writing of a schedule change for the coming month(s).
 Tuition is charged based on the individual child’s monthly schedule.
-Prior to the start of each college semester, registration is opened to those currently attending The Children’s Campus, and changes in schedule and tuition may be made.
-Thirty days written notice is required prior to withdrawal from The Children’s Campus in order to avoid charges for the next month’s tuition.
+Thirty days written notice is required prior to schedule change or withdrawal from The Children’s Campus in order to avoid charges for the next month’s tuition.
 No adjustments are made for holidays, illness, snow days, absences, early withdrawals during the month, or other school closings.
+Prior to the start of each college semester, registration is open to those currently attending The Children’s Campus, and changes in schedule and tuition may be made.

 Hourly fees listed on the tuition rate sheet are charged for late pick-ups, both morning and evening.
 The clock operating the door lock release is used to track attendance and to determine late fees.

-RVCC students who are enrolled for a minimum of three credit hours in a given semester are eligible for student tuition rates at The Children’s Campus.
+RVCC students who are enrolled for a minimum of six credit hours in a given semester are eligible for student tuition rates at The Children’s Campus.
 A copy of each semester’s schedule must be submitted to qualify for this discounted tuition rate.
-Students or faculty with classes scheduled through between 11:30 and 1:30 must submit a schedule documenting these hours in order to avoid full day tuition charges.

 There is no discount for second or subsequent children unless part of a negotiated RVCC contractual agreement regarding childcare.
 The Children’s Campus adheres to the terms in any negotiated RVCC agreement regarding tuition discounts for faculty, administrators and/or classified staff of the college.